Greed Is Good or Is It? Quote and Meaning

 In the 1987 movie Wall Street, Michael Douglas as Gordon Gekko gave an insightful speech where he said, "Greed, for lack of a better word, is good."
 He went on to make the point that greed is a clean drive that "captures the essence of the evolutionary spirit.
 Greed, in all of its forms; greed for life, for money, for love, knowledge has marked the upward surge of mankind."

 He then compared the United States to a "malfunctioning corporation" that greed could still save.
 His next point said, "America has become a second-rate power.
 Its trade deficit and its fiscal deficit are at nightmare proportions."

 Both of these points are truer now than in the 1980s.
 First the European Union (in 2007), and then China (in 2014), surpassed the United States as the world's largest economy.
 The U.S. debt is now larger than the country's entire economic output.
 The trade deficit has only gotten worse in the last twenty-five years.

 Greed Is Bad

 Is greed bad?
-Can you trace the financial crisis of 2008 back to the greed of Michael Milkin, Ivan Boesky, and Carl Icahn.
+Can you trace the financial crisis of 2008 back to the greed of Michael Milkin, Ivan Boesky, and Carl Icahn?
 These are the Wall Street traders upon whom the movie was based.
 Greed causes the inevitable irrational exuberance that creates asset bubbles.
 Then still more greed blinds investors to the warning signs of collapse.
-In 2005, they ignored the inverted yield curve that signals recessions.
+In 2005, they ignored the inverted yield curve that signaled a recession.

 The Fed had started increasing interest rates in 2004.
 Mortgage holders soon owed more than they could sell the house for.
 They defaulted.
 As a result, no one knew the value of the mortgage-backed securities.
 Companies like AIG that wrote the credit default swaps ran out of cash.